 ISE means and refers to the International Society of Ethnobiology.

-Member means either a Founding Member, Member, Honorary Member, Lifetime Member, Corporate Member, or Institutional Member.
+Member means a Founding Member, Member, Honorary Member, Lifetime Member, Corporate Member, or Institutional Member.

 Regional Committees means the Regional Committees of the ISE as established or disestablished from time to time in different parts of the world, in accordance with this Constitution.